nikoskalogridis/streamerbrainz/docs/plexamp.md

 ### Webhook not received
 - Confirm Plex can reach the StreamerBrainz host/port (routing/firewall).
 - Confirm the webhook URL is configured in Plex Settings → Webhooks.
-- Confirm `-webhooks-port` matches the port in the webhook URL.
+- Confirm `webhooks.port` in your config matches the port in the webhook URL.

 ### No sessions found / wrong player
 - Ensure the player is actively playing something.
-- Re-check `-plex-machine-id` using:
+- Re-check `plex.machine_id` in your config using:
   ```bash
   ./scripts/get-plex-machine-id.sh plex.home.arpa:32400 YOUR_PLEX_TOKEN
   ```

 ### Token problems
-- Verify `-plex-token-file` points to the correct file and is readable.
+- Verify `plex.token_file` in your config points to the correct file and is readable.
 - If the token was revoked, generate a new one.

 ---